Privates on Parade (film)

 Privates on Parade is a 1983 British black comedy film directed by Michael Blakemore and starring John Cleese, Denis Quilley and Nicola Pagett.
 It was written by Peter Nichols adapted from his 1977 play of the same name about a fictional and mostly gay military entertainment group, the "Song and Dance Unit South East Asia (SADUSEA)" assembled to entertain the troops in the Malayan jungle during the Malayan Emergency.

+Plot

+During the Malayan Emergency a young British soldier, Stephen, joins an entertainment unit which performs for the troops.
+Its members include the very camp Captain Terri Dennis, a part-Indian woman Sylvia Morgan, and Sgt Major Drummond who is selling guns to the Communists.